-Desired prior knowledge: Basic Java Programming
+Desired prior knowledge: Procedural Programming

-Description: This course is a follow-up to the course Introduction to Computer Science 1.
+Description: This course is a follow-up to the course Procedural Programming.
 It teaches object-oriented programming in Java.
 The main topics covered in the course are objects and classes, interfaces and polymorphism, event handling, inheritance, graphic user interfaces, exception handling, and streams.

 Knowledge and understanding: After successful completion of the course, students will be able to explain the methodological and theoretical principles of object-oriented programming.

 Applying knowledge and understanding: Students will be able to implement basic object-oriented computer programs.
 They will be able to design and describe simple object-oriented computer systems.